Jeffrey-Chung/cloud-resume-challenge-jeffrey-chung/README.md

 <h1> 12.
 Infrastructure as Code </h1>

 <h1> 13.
 Version Control </h1>

 This is my repo for the cloud resume challenge.

 <h1> 14.
 CI/CD (backend) </h1>

+OIDC is setup to be able to run GitHub Actions with AWS.
+Terraform deployment (fmt/init/plan/apply) is also conducted in the `deploy.yml` file.

 <h1> 15.
 CI/CD (frontend) </h1>